waggle-sensor/wagman/v3/README.md

 ### 3. WagMan (Re)Initialize:

-  Initialize the WagMan using the following command -
+  Initialize the WagMan using the following command wminit-
   ```bash
   ./wminit
   ```